geeper-io/llm-operator/docs/CRD_REFERENCE.md

 - **Memory**: Specified in bytes with SI suffixes (e.g., "1Gi", "512Mi")
 - **Storage**: Specified in bytes with SI suffixes (e.g., "10Gi", "100Mi")

-### Default Resource Values
+### Resource Configuration

-If no resources are specified, the operator uses reasonable defaults for the main Ollama container.
-Model pulling happens in the postStart hook using the same resources as the main container.
+Resources can be specified for CPU and memory.
+If no resources are specified, Kubernetes will use its default resource allocation.

 ## Examples